Auto Insurance in Chicago, IL (The Complete Guide)

 Based on what and how much coverage you choose, you may either have medium or high coverage.

 Just remember you don’t necessarily need all of the optional coverage.
-You can choose wisely and save on insurance premiums.
+You can pick auto insurance company options wisely and save on insurance premiums.

-Insurance companies consider your credit history a factor in determining your premium rate.
+Car insurance companies check credit as a factor in determining your premium rate.

 The companies use the credit information to estimate if you would be able to pay your premium on time.
 The lower the credit score, the higher the risk to the insurance companies.